Tiny Nursery, Big Style

-Closets don’t come with good lighting.
-Nothing could feel more sterile than those erratic, fluorescent tubes.
-Let’s face it; if you’re going to get through all those late-night diaper changes, you’re going to need more than just a light bulb on a string.
+Closets don’t come with good lighting, and if you’re going to get through all those late-night diaper changes, you’re going to need more than just a light bulb on a string.

 Bold Accent Wall

 Curtained Nursery Nook

-Working with a particularly small closet?
-Pop off those doors!
+If you're working with a particularly small closet consider popping off the doors.
 By removing the doors, you’ll gain a few more precious inches of space and a lot more room to breath.

 This curtained nursery nook uses a cute set of ceiling-mounted drapes to close off baby’s quarters during naps.
 A clever little storage space, built into the end of the closet, stays hidden behind the partially pulled curtain by day.